nickyiliwang0000/h/stuff-you-need-to-know/bulletin-board.md

 ## Here is where we will post the weekly schedule, review topics for texts, and anything else we need you to know

 ### Schedule
-Week 7: Advanced React and Client Projects
+Week 8: Finishing Client Projects and Looking towards the future!

 < Monday />
 * Kickoff